calvinjchiew/prepare-task/README.md

 ## Instructions
 Explore the datasets provided and choose 1-3 interesting findings you wish to highlight.
-- You may use any software or programming language
+- You may use any software (e.g. Word, Excel, Powerpoint, Tableau) and any programming language (e.g. R, Python)
-- You may use any
+- You may use any statistical method if necessary
-- You may elaborate
+- You should elaborate on your findings in the report with text not exceeding 300 words
+- Your report should look profesionally done

 ## Submission
 Submit